Maximising the Nutritional Value of Liver: Tips and Recipes

 But there’s more than meets the eye in liver farming practises.

-On the other hand, the non-organic liver often hails from animals reared in crowded conditions where they may be given hormones or antibiotics to boost growth rates.
+On the other hand, the non-organic liver often hails from animals reared in crowded conditions where they may be given or antibiotics to boost growth rates.

 To paint a clearer picture for you: